joijs/tempo/Spawn/README.md

 A small, experimental library which attempts to push prototypal inheritance to its natural conclusions in JavaScript (for ECMAScript 5).

-This library provides a single object named `Unit` (unless `SpawnExports` is enabled).
-`Unit` should be considered a prototype object, an object from which other objects inherit.
-All objects which inherit from `Unit` are referred to as units.
+This library provides a few basic functions which are oriented toward making prototypal inheritence simple and straight-forward.

 Inheritance (`beget`)
 ---------------------

-To create an object which inherits from `Unit` use `Unit.beget`.
+To create an object use `beget`.

-	var Pizza = Unit.beget();
+	var Pizza = beget();
-	// Pizza is an object which inherits from Unit
+	// Pizza is an object which has no prototype.

+    Object.getPrototypeOf(Pizza); // => null

-To create an object which inherits from another unit, use `beget` again.
+To create an object which inherits from another object, use `beget` again.

-	var CheesePizza = Pizza.beget();
+	var CheesePizza = beget(Pizza);
-	// CheesePizza inherits from Pizza and Unit
+	// CheesePizza inherits from Pizza

-The `beget` method accepts one optional argument, a map of properties to add to the new object.
+The `beget` function accepts a second optional argument, a map of properties to add to the new object.

-	var PepperoniPizza = Pizza.beget({
+	var PepperoniPizza = beget(Pizza, {
 		toppings: [ 'pepperoni' ]
 	});
 	PepperoniPizza.toppings; // => [ 'pepperoni' ]

-	var MediumPepperoniPizza = PepperoniPizza.beget({
+	var MediumPepperoniPizza = beget(PepperoniPizza, {
-		diameter: '22cm'
+		diameter: frozen('22cm')
 	});
 	MediumPepperoniPizza.diameter; // => '22cm'
 	MediumPepperoniPizza.toppings; // => [ 'pepperoni' ]

-These properties are, by default, non-enumerable.
+These properties are non-enumerable.

 	MediumPepperoniPizza.slices = 8;